AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-searchresultspanel.md

 **CSS properties of the main viewer area**

-When the panel is active the viewer user interface is covered with a semi-transparent fill.
+When the panel is active, the viewer user interface is covered with a semi-transparent fill.
 The color and opacity of this fill is controlled with the following CSS class selector:

 ```
 .s7ecatalogviewer .s7searchpanel .s7backoverlay